Make the space discoverable

 The best scene is the one that solves a creative problem.
 Sometimes that means style.
 Sometimes it means light.
 Sometimes it means privacy, parking, or the ability to move equipment around easily.

 Creator shoots are often simpler than people expect.
-Many bookings are a small team, a few cameras, and a focused shot list for a product, tutorial, interview, or lifestyle sequence.
+Many are a small team, a few cameras, and a focused shot list for a product, tutorial, interview, or lifestyle sequence.

 Good for cooking content, food launches, coffee brands, cookware, and recipe tutorials.